kovzol/bibref/README.md

 # bibref

 *bibref* is a tool that helps discovering internal references in the Bible.
-It aims to find citations of the [Septuagint](https://en.wikipedia.org/wiki/Septuagint) in the [Greek New Testament](https://en.wikipedia.org/wiki/New_Testament) in a mechanical way.
+It aims at finding citations of the [Septuagint](https://en.wikipedia.org/wiki/Septuagint) in the [Greek New Testament](https://en.wikipedia.org/wiki/New_Testament) in a mechanical way.